Jminic81/blog650/content/posts/image-zoom-sample.md

 How to use an R dot plot to display Lahman database stats.

-Comparing number of career homeruns vs. strike outs for all Players (Figure 1).
+Comparing number of career homeruns vs. strike outs for all Players.

-Dot plot was formated so that hover feature produces first and last name of player at each data point (Figure 2, 3)
+Dot plot was formated so that hover feature produces first and last name of player at each data point

-R Studio commands:
+First, install packages:  Lahman, dplyr, ggplot2 and ggiraph and bring them in with libary:

 > install.packages("Lahman")
 > library("dplyr", lib.loc="~/R/win-library/3.4")